Chart Color Schemes

 The educational profile of Summerland Point exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 11.4%, significantly lower than Greater Sydney's average of 38.0%.
+The area has lower university qualification rates at 11.4%, compared to Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 8.0%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 46.2% of residents aged 15+ holding them - advanced diplomas account for 9.7% and certificates for 36.5%.
-Educational participation is high at 25.3%, including 9.1% in primary education, 7.8% in secondary education, and 2.4% pursuing tertiary education.
+Vocational credentials are prevalent, with 46.2% of residents aged 15+ holding them, including advanced diplomas (9.7%) and certificates (36.5%).
+Educational participation is high at 25.3%, with 9.1% in primary education, 7.8% in secondary education, and 2.4% pursuing tertiary education.

 Frequently Asked Questions - Education